 Change the Time Period for the Card Data

 All cards have a default time period for the data shown on the card, typically the last 24 hours.
 You can change the time period to view the data during a different time range to aid analysis of previous or existing issues.

 To change the time period for a card:

 Hover over the top portion of the card and select the clock icon .

 Select a time period from the dropdown list.

 Changing the time period in this manner only changes the time period for the given card.

 You can manipulate the tabular data displayed in a full-screen card by filtering and sorting the columns.
+Hover over the column header and select it to sort the column.
+The data is sorted in ascending or descending order: A-Z, Z-A, 1-n, or n-1.
+The number of rows that can be sorted via the UI is limited to 10,000.
 To reposition the columns, drag and drop them using your mouse.
-You can also export the data presented in the table.

-When there are numerous items in a table, NetQ loads up to 25 by default and provides the rest in additional table pages.
+When there are many items in a table, NetQ loads up to 25 rows by default and provides the rest in additional table pages, accessible through the pagination controls.
 Pagination is displayed under the table.